Margaret Minnicks is an online writer who writes about the royal family.

 The queen's dress size has always been a secret.
 Only her staffers know the size of her clothes.
 Her clothes are handmade, so she doesn't need to pick a size from a rack in the store anyway.
 Her outfits are cut and shaped to match a mannequin made the exact size of the queen's body.

 12-Person Wardrobe Staff

-The Queen has 12 persons on her wardrobe staff to make sure she looks great while on official business.
-Included in the wardrobe staff are three dressmakers, a milliner and four dressers whose job it is to help the Queen get dressed and undressed.
-All 12 persons are not needed for smaller events.
+The queen has 12 people on her wardrobe staff to make sure she looks great while on official business.
+Included in the wardrobe staff are three dressmakers, a milliner and four dressers whose job it is to help the queen get dressed and undressed.
+All 12 people are not needed for smaller events.

 Say Yes to the Dress

 Her Majesty prefers dresses to skirts.
 It is easier for her to enter and exit vehicles.

 Dresses and blouses are made with 3/4 length sleeves to make sure they don't fall on her plate while eating.

 The queen's clothes are made with zippers instead of buttons whenever possible.
 It is easier and saves time to zip and unzip rather than to button and unbutton during several changes in a day.
 This also helps her change clothes without disturbing her hair or makeup.

 Angela Kelly has been the senior dressmaker since 1993.
 She allows Queen Elizabeth to be quite involved in the clothes that are made for her.
 The queen picks the fabric and approves all sketches.

 One fitting session usually lasts half a day.
 To save time, up to five outfits are fitted at each session.